 Why do people lie to insurance agents?

 People lie to their insurance agents because they want to get more out of their policy.
-Let’s take a look at some of the reasons why someone might lie when applying for homeowners insurance:
+Let’s take a look at some of the reasons why someone might lie when applying for first-time homeowners insurance:

 - They want to save money on their premiums.
 According to Bankrate, the average cost of homeowners insurance in the U.S. is $109 per month.
 Home insurance is a high-priced expense, hence, every dollar saved counts.
 That’s why people omit information that could raise their premium rates.